angular/angular/aio/content/guide/route-animations.md

 ### Styling the host and child components

 During a transition, a new view is inserted directly after the old one and both elements appear on screen at the same time.
 To prevent this behavior, update the host view to use relative positioning.
 Then, update the removed and inserted child views to use absolute positioning.
-Adding these styles to the views animates the containers in place and prevents one view from affecting the position of the others on the page.
+Adding these styles to the views animates the containers in place and prevents one view from affecting the position of the other on the page.

-<code-example path="animations/src/app/animations.ts" header="src/app/animations.ts (Break down)" region="style-view" language="typescript"></code-example>
+<code-example path="animations/src/app/animations.ts" header="src/app/animations.ts (excerpt)" region="style-view" language="typescript"></code-example>

 ### Querying the view containers